pzanchuk/Site-Rebuild/README.md

 ## Technologies Used

-_This program was created using JS, Jquery, HTML5_
+_This program was created using Angular/TS, HTML5, Bootsrap_

 ### License